Surah Al-Anfal (Surah 8 – Spoils of War, Booty) tells us how Shaytan tempts people.

 10 Jesus said to him, “Away from me, Satan!
 For it is written: ‘Worship the Lord your God, and serve him only.’”

 ‘Masih’ means ‘anointed’ to rule so Masih had a right to rule.
 Shaytan tempted Isa (PBUH) with what was rightfully his, but Shaytan tempted him to take a wrong shortcut to his rule, and he was tempting Isa (PBUH) to worship him to get it – which is shirk.
 Isa resisted Shaytan’s temptation, by (once again) quoting from the Taurat.
-Isa al Masih (PBUH) saw the Taurat as a very important book and obviously knew it very well and trusted it.
+He saw the Taurat as an essential book and obviously knew it very well and trusted it.

 Remember Harun (PBUH) as High Priest brought sacrifices so the Israelites could receive forgiveness.
 Now Isa (PBUH) in a similar way is considered a High Priest that can sympathize and understand us – even helping us in our temptations, precisely because he himself was tempted – yet without sin.
 And so we can have confidence before Allah with Isa (PBUH) acting as our High Priest because he underwent the most difficult temptations but he never gave in and sinned.
 He is someone who understands us and can help us with our own temptations and sins.
 The question is: Will we let him?